layer6ai-labs/CCPFN-inference/README.md

 ## Overview

 CCPFN uses in-context learning (ICL) to estimate the effects of a continuously-varying treatment (for example, the dosage of a medication, or the sensitivity of economic outcomes to prices or rates).
-Specifically, it estimates the *conditional expected potential outcome* (CEPO), defined as $\mathbb{E}[Y(t) \mid X = x]$.
+Specifically, it estimates the *conditional expected potential outcome* (CEPO), defined as $𝔼[Y(t) \mid X = x]$.
 Observational (historic) data is supplied as context, and queries are passed at inference time.
 No further training is required.